haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 A property-based testing library builds different shapes of arrays: an empty array, arrays with one element, arrays with huge numbers of elements, with duplicated elements, with negative numbers, ...
-It checks the property for each generated value.
+It checks the property for each of generated values.
-When a generated array fails the property, the library tries to simplify it, or shrink it if we want to use the right term.
+If any of them fails the property, the library tries to squeeze it or shrink it if we want to use the right term.
-It returns the simplest counterexample.
+It returns the simplest possible counterexample.

 It's interesting to see how different languages implement such a library.
 Both [Haskell](https://en.wikipedia.org/wiki/Haskell)
 and [Erlang](https://en.wikipedia.org/wiki/Erlang_(programming_language))
 are functional programming languages.
 They embrace ideas like purity and immutability.
-But, they approach the model differently.
+But they approach the model differently.
 Haskell is typed.
 Erlang is not.
 Haskell has native support for group theory constructs.
 Erlang is message-based.
 Haskell embraces lazy evaluation.
-Erlang provides primitive constructs for concurrent execution and fault-tolerant platform.
+Erlang provides primitive constructs for concurrent execution and a fault-tolerant platform.
 Haskell has lazy evaluation by default.

-I'll try to describe how each language implements a property-based testing library.
-I'll talk about the global design.
-I won't put all the edge cases.
-I'm trying to make the post intelligible even for people not familiar with the languages.
-Write to me if something can be improved.

 ## QuickCheck
 [Quickchek](https://github.com/nick8325/quickcheck) is a Haskell property-based testing library.

-Properties are usually functions that return boolean values.
 Let's say we have a function `reverse` that reverses an array of integers.
 We can define a property `prop_reverse` that takes an array, reverses it twice, and compares it to the original array.